SohamTamba/DeepRL/3 - Deep-Q Learning/readme.md

 To train the agent using DQN with PER, execute:  `python dqn.py --bufffer_mode priority`

-Note that the folder folder containing the build_model and DQNAgent are missing, so the above code will not run
+Note that the folder containing the build_model and DQNAgent API are missing, so the above code will not run

 ## Observations